Moors Traverse®

 • A selection of cakes and traybakes, fresh fruit, porridge and a variety of other hot and cold breakfast options.

-There is one supplementary cafe stop where we have arranged for participants to have a free drink during the normal opening hours of 09:00 - 16:00 at the farm shop.
-There is usually a range of excellent snacks, sandwiches and cakes available to purchase as well.
-This location is: Horseshoe Hotel, Egton Bridge (10km from Glaisdale)
+There is one supplementary cafe stop where we have arranged for participants to have a free drink and cake.
+There is usually a range of excellent snacks and cakes available to purchase as well.
+This location is: Falling Foss cafe - 15km from Glaisdale, this is available until 18:30.

 There is a variety of food at support points ©No Limits Photography

-Please see the menu below for the hot meal and soup options at each support point.
+Please see the menu below for a hot meal and soup options at each support point.

 • Facilities: Marquee space, toilets and showers